PALLIATIVE CARE CONSULT SERVICE

 Wake Forest Baptist Medical Center has 1,535 licensed beds system-wide and 885-beds on the main campus, which includes level 1 trauma center, Brenner Children’s hospital, and Comprehensive Cancer Center with 60,023 admissions in the most recent year reported.
 It is the largest employer in Forsyth County with more than 19,000 employees system-wide.
 The fellow will participate in a consult service that receives over 1200 consults per year.
 The fellow will develop skills in consultative palliative care, symptom management, communication, inter-disciplinary care, transition management and end-of-life care.
 The consult service consists of a staff of faculty physicians, nurse practitioners, physician assistants, supportive care nurses, social workers, chaplains, and pharmacists.

-Fellows will spend 1 week rotating in radiation oncology.
-The goal of this rotation is to provide fellows with opportunity to learn basic concepts and practices of radiotherapy and understand the common side effects along with the role of radiation on pain management.
+Fellows will spend 1 week rotating with faculty within the oncology clinic and radiation oncology.
+The goal of this rotation is to provide fellows with the opportunity to 1) gain better knowledge of common side effects/adverse effects related to the treatment of common oncological cancers and 2) learn basic concepts in the practice of radiotherapy and understand the common side effects along with the role of radiation on pain/symptom management.

 ANESTHESIA PAIN AND ADDICTION MEDICINE

 Fellows will rotate with the Wake Forest Anesthesia Chronic Pain Service, both in the inpatient consult service and outpatient clinic.
 The fellow will gain confidence in all forms of pain control and be exposed to cutting-edge research in pain management.
 The purpose of this rotation is to have fellows learn when referral to an interventional pain specialist is appropriate and how these techniques can be used in the management of palliative care patients.